NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

     /****** Releasing the Relation Cache entry of the relation ******/

-    // if the Relation Catalog entry of the relIdth Relation Cache entry has been modified:
+    if (/* RelCatEntry of the relIdth Relation Cache entry has been modified */) {
-    {
         /* Get the Relation Catalog entry from Cache using RelCacheTable::relCatEntryToRecord().
         Write back that entry by instantiating RecBuffer class.
-Use recId member field and recBuffer.setRecord() */ }
+Use recId member field and recBuffer.setRecord() */
+    }

     // free the memory dynamically alloted to this Relation Cache entry